AVCHD: DVD

 As the capacity of memory cards grew and their price dropped, DVDs use for recordable media declined.
 No DVD-based AVCHD camcorders have been produced since 2008.
 While DVDs are no longer used for acquisition, they remain popular as distribution media.
 Many authoring programs offer "AVCHD" profile for recording high definition video on a DVD.
 Such AVCHD discs are incompatible with regular DVD-Video players, but play in many Blu-ray Disc players.
-A conventional single-layer 12 cm DVD can store 35 minutes of video recorded at the maximum bitrate the AVCHD specification allows for DVD media—18 Mbit/s.
+A conventional single-layer 12 cm DVD can store 35 minutes of video recorded at the maximum bit rate the AVCHD specification allows for DVD media—18 Mbit/s.

 Hard disk drive

 A hard disk drive was added as an optional recording medium to AVCHD specification shortly after the new video standard had been announced.
 Presently, capacity of built-in HDDs ranges from 30 GB to 240 GB.